muhammadimran021/Marvel/README.md

 ### The data layer

 The responsibility of the data layer is to expose the data to other parts of the app, and to abstract the source of the data.

-To implement the data layer, the repository pattern has been used to extend, to other layers, a single entry point to obtain the data of the marvel characters.

 For simplicity, the character repository only uses one data source, which implements data extraction from the remote Marvel API.